Home Emergency Cover: What is it?

 An emergency call-out like this would usually be costly, especially if it’s out of normal working hours, so having Home Emergency cover is a useful way of avoiding the unexpected bills usually associated with fixing a mishap around the home.
 By limiting any internal damage to your home, this policy would also help to reduce your need to claim on any other such insurances you may have, like home insurance.
 It’s important to note that these repairs would be to make your home safe and secure and prevent any further damage to your home, so be aware that the policy will not usually pay for any repair to cosmetic damage.

 Above all, a good policy should provide a high level of cover at an affordable price.
 To make sure you’re getting the most out of your cover, it should include at least £500 of cover per claim and there should be as few restrictions as possible – you can never predict what may happen a few months down the line, so the lower the excess and the higher number of callouts included, the better.

 What should I look out for?

 Before you buy, be sure to check the small print as some policies may have restrictions.
-These could be on the material of the structure of your home, the fabric of your roof (many policies won’t cover a thatched roof, for example), or the age or type of the central heating boiler used in the home.
+These could be on the material of the structure of your home, the fabric of your roof (many policies won’t cover a thatched roof, for example), or the age or type of the pipes (calling a drain cleaning company might be covered if the pipes are old) used in the home.
 It’s important to be sure that your home falls within the policy’s limits, but that’s not to say all products out there are restrictive – some will be far more lenient when it comes to the differing aspects that make up your home.

 Where possible, consider choosing cover that can be bought on an annual, rather than monthly basis.
 Monthly instalments automatically include interest, so naturally it’s more expensive to pay this way when compared to the annual option.
 Paying annually may mean that your balance will take a bit of a blow initially, but if it means you save a few pounds in the long run then it’s an option worth considering.